Wednesday, 20 March 2024

 'What is a Bong Tree?
 Articles and talks 1976-2021' (edited by John Richmond)

-'A Year with Poetry' (out of print but available second hand)
+'A Year with Poetry' (out of print but available second hand, or in the CLPE libary)

 'I see a Voice' (out of print but available second hand)